Sheikh Hasina convicted of crimes against humanity – what we know

 The court added: “The government is directed to pay considerable amount of compensation to the protesters concerned in this case, who have been killed in the July movement 2024 and also to take measures, to pay adequate compensation to the wounded protesters, in consideration of the gravity of their injury and loss.”
 It is unclear who would be expected to pay this compensation, however.

-The verdict can be appealed to the Supreme Court.
+The verdict may be appealed to the Supreme Court.

 Will Hasina and Khan be extradited to Bangladesh?